0xDBFB7/scientific_standards/standards.md

 as many people as possible to put everything into a "known state";
 regular audits?

-This is a public wiki!
-If you think this interesting, perhaps you could consider submitting a standard for your own field of expertise, following the preliminary meta standard.

 It might end up being a total waste of time!